Viewing as

 • Engineered a Python EPUB-to-SQLite conversion pipeline, reducing per-book ingestion time to under 30 seconds for titles up to 500 pages.

 Reading on a phone destroys your eyes and your battery life.
 E-readers exist but they're expensive, locked down, and designed around ecosystems I don't want to be in.
-I wanted a device that did exactly one thing — display text clearly — and cost almost nothing to run.
+I wanted a device that did exactly one thing: display text clearly, at almost nothing to run.
 Building the firmware myself meant understanding every layer of the stack, from EPUB parsing down to the display driver.

 Infrastructure · DevOps 2024